Page Content

 Interests: Cerebrovascular

-About me: I was born and raised in England and moved to Atlanta, Texas at the age of 11.
-My parents moved to the small town in northeast Texas to operate a small hotel, and while helping my parents work in the hotel at a young age, I learned the importance of hard work, being of service to others, and how to fix an air conditioner in the middle of the night.
-I was the first in my family to attend college and subsequently became the first physician in my family after graduating from Texas A&M College of Medicine.
-My interests outside of neurosurgery include eating, sleeping, binging TV shows, travelling, hiking, and football (soccer).
+About me: I was born and raised in England and moved to Atlanta, Texas, at the age of 11.
+My parents moved to a small town in northeast Texas to operate a small hotel, and while helping my parents work in the hotel at a young age, I learned the importance of hard work, being of service to others, and how to fix an air conditioner in the middle of the night.
+I was the first in my family to attend college and subsequently became the first physician in the family after graduating from Texas A&M College of Medicine.
+My interests outside of neurosurgery include eating, sleeping, binging TV shows, traveling, hiking and football (soccer).
+Currently, I'm completing a year-long endovascular-focused training.
+I plan to pursue an enfolded skull base oncology fellowship after completing my chief year.

 Pierce Peters, M.D.